Jrogbaaa/Creative-Creatives-V2/VEO3_PREVIEW_ACCESS.md

 ---

-**Your VEO 3 video ad creator is 100% ready and waiting for Google's preview access approval!** 🎬✨
+**Your VEO 3 video ad creator is 100% operational and generating professional videos!** 🎬✨

-The moment you get approved, your professional video generation will work perfectly.
+The issue was resolved by switching from `predict` to `predictLongRunning` endpoint with your approved long-running quota.